TomosRich/PLIF-Processing/paper.md

 The Beer-Lambert law, where A is absorbance, $\varepsilon$ is absorptivity, b is path length, and c is concentration

 In order to know the light intensity (\(i\)) at each pixel, using calibration images, the attenuation through the calibration tank used, must be accounted for, this is done using the Beer-Lambert law.
+This is done in an optional repeating loop of the bottom row in figure(1).

 $$
 A=I_{x}-I_{y}